 O'Connor School-wide Program

-Title I funds help assist teachers in their task of ensuring our students master Arizona's College and Career Ready Standards in the areas of English Language Arts and Mathematics and achieve academic success through high-quality programs.
+Title I funds help assist teachers in their task of ensuring our students master the Arizona Standards in the areas of English Language Arts and Mathematics and achieve academic success through high-quality programs.
 Each quarter, a committee of staff and parents in conjunction with O.C.E.L.O.T.- the O'Connor Council for the Enhancement of Learning Opportunities Team- reviews student achievement data to align the Title I budget with appropriate programming, making modifications as needed, and ensures we are in compliance with federal guidelines.
-The complete O'Connor School Continuous Improvement Plan (SCIP) is updated quarterly and available for your review.
+The complete O'Connor School Integrated Action Plan (SIAP) is updated quarterly and available for your review.

 The O'Connor Elementary School teachers and administration share the responsibility with parents for high student achievement.
 The Parental Involvement Policy was developed by parents and staff to demonstrate how we can work together to ensure student success.
 The Parent-School Compact is an agreement between O'Connor Elementary School Staff, Parents, and Students.
 We are committed to our students and believe a partnership between the school and home is essential to the success of a child.
 Together, we can make a difference.
 (Politica De Participacion De Padres y Compromiso Padre ~ Escuela)

 Parents' Right To Know